 Where can I consume cannabis in Hawaii?

 You may consume cannabis within a private property that is out of view from the public.
 It is illegal to consume cannabis anywhere else.
 Only medical patients registered with the state of Hawaii may consume cannabis legally.

 Are medical marijuana dispensaries open in Hawaii?

 Yes they are!
-The state of Hawaii has issued eight licenses to dispensaries, of which four are currently open.
-Expect to see all eight opened up by the end of 2018.
+The state of Hawaii has issued a certain allotment of licenses to dispensaries, of which several are currently open to qualified patients.
 For a complete list of Hawaii dispensaries that are currently open, click here.